Flowering Bougainvillea

 Plant it in a large pot with a well-drained potting mix.
 Before you get those freezing temperatures trim the plant back and store it indoors.
 Make sure it’s situated in an area with lots of sun shining through the windows.
 Once the winter season has passed, take it back outside in the full sun.
 Water and fertilize for some great spring color.

 Is it a vine or a shrub?
-It is both and they will reach out and spread 20 ft. wide and tall.
+It is both as they will reach out and spread 20 ft. wide and tall.
 You can make it grow on a trellis or a fence but will need help with support.

 USDA zone is 9 – 11 but will do well in zone eight if you follow the instructions below.